OpenIxia/CloudLens/README.md

       tags for your own deployment.

-      •	For CloudLens Private vTap Sensor, the 'yaml' files require careful inspection modifying registry image location, sensor_pan_cfg.yml, and group tags for you own deployment.
+      •	For CloudLens Private vTap Sensor, the 'yaml' files require careful inspection modifying registry image location, sensor_pan_cfg.yml location, and group tags for you own deployment.